-When draining any amount of fuel, care should be taken to ensure that no fire hazard exists before starting the the engine.
+When draining any amount of fuel, care should be taken to ensure that no fire hazard exists before starting the engine.

-Each quick drain should be checked after closing it to make sure it has closed completely and is not leaking.
+After draining, each quick drain should be checked to make sure it has closed completely and is not leaking.